ridulfo/nicolo.se/src/pages/writing/2025-08-16-framework-laptop.md

 ## Introduction

-Last week I got to experience the withdrawl-like symptoms of exiting the Apple Ecosystem.
+Last week I got to experience the withdrawal-like symptoms of exiting the Apple Ecosystem.
 It is worth noting that I have been using MacOS laptops for over ten years and I've been fully immersed in the Apple Ecosystem (iPhone, Macbooks, Airpods, iCloud and iMessage) for the last four years.
-Leaving this walled garden you loose the interoperability between devices.
+Leaving this walled garden you lose the interoperability between devices.
 No integrated password manager, cross-device copy-paste, air-play and air-drop.

 ### Past attempts
 Two attempts to switch to a Linux laptop have been made during the last decade.
 About five years ago (2020), I bought a [HP ENVY x360](https://support.hp.com/lv-en/document/c06692927) featuring a AMD Ryzen 5 4500U.
 A great laptop, I am sure, but at that time I assumed that Linux would just work out of the box - it did not.
 At least not with the latest version of Ubuntu at that time.
 I ended up having to manually upgrade the kernel.
 This is not a distribution that makes that easy to do.
 Still some pieces of the hardware did not work properly and I ended up returning it.
 The second attempt was a little more than a year ago (2024).
 I bought a refurbished Thinkpad T480s: a great laptop for Linux.
 I ended up returning that one as well because of the keyboard.
 They had replaced the original one with one of lower quality that caused me wrist pain.